hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### macOS VPN traffic

 OS X (macOS) users: If you can successfully connect using IPsec/L2TP mode, but your public IP does not show `Your VPN Server IP`, read the [OS X](#os-x) section above and complete this step: Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is checked.
 Then re-connect the VPN.

+### iOS/Android sleep mode

+To save battery, iOS devices (iPhone/iPad) will automatically disconnect Wi-Fi shortly after the screen turns off (sleep mode).
+As a result, the IPsec VPN disconnects.
+This behavior is <a href="https://discussions.apple.com/thread/2333948" target="_blank">by design</a> and cannot be configured.
+If you need the VPN to auto-reconnect when the device wakes up, try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a> instead, which <a href="https://docs.openvpn.net/connecting/connecting-to-access-server-with-apple-ios/faq-regarding-openvpn-connect-ios/" target="_blank">has support for options</a> such as "Reconnect on Wakeup" and "Seamless Tunnel".

+Android devices will also disconnect Wi-Fi shortly after entering sleep mode, unless the option "Keep Wi-Fi on during sleep" is enabled.
+This option is no longer available in Android 8 (Oreo).
+Alternatively, you may try enabling the "Always-on VPN" option to stay connected.
+Learn more <a href="https://support.google.com/android/answer/9089766?hl=en" target="_blank">here</a>.

 ### Android 6 and above